isomerpages/moe-fuhuapri/_departments/Mathematics.md

-In our UbD lessons design, the focus is on the skills acquired by the students.
+In our lesson design guided by the Understand by Design (UbD) curriculum framework , the focus is on the skills acquired by the students.
 For a start, we create opportunities for students to transfer the skills learnt in one topic to other topics within the Mathematics curriculum.
 Progressively, students would be able to transfer the skills learnt to other subjects and eventually students would be able to transfer the skills learnt across different subjects and domains.